blevesearch/blevesearch.github.io-hugo/content/docs/Token-Filters.md

 The Apostrophe Token Filter removes all characters after an apostrophe.

+### Camel Case

+The Camel Case Filter splits a token written in camel case into the set of tokens comprising it.
+For example, the token `camelCase` would produce `camel` and `Case`.

 ### CLD2

 The CLD2 Token Filter will take the text from each token and pass it to the [Compact Language Detection 2](https://code.google.com/p/cld2/) library.
 Each token is replaced with a new token corresponding to the ISO 639 language code detected.
 Input text should already be converted to lower case.

+### Compound Word Dictionary

+The compound word dictionary filter lets you supply a dictionary of words that combine to form compound words and lets you index them individually.

 ### Edge n-gram